 Please browse around the site.
 If you have comments or questions about our products or services, or simply need more information and want to contact us, click on the contact or ordering information buttons on any page within this site.

-After 20 years, RH Designs proprietor Richard Ross has retired, and as a result from February 1 2013 SDS has taken over the manufacture and sale of RH Designs products.
-This web site will remain as a source of reference and technical support but all ordering links will be directed to the SDS web site where you will be able to complete your purchase.
-Richard will remain to provide technical support and backup for the moment, until the transfer is complete.
+After 25 years, RH Designs proprietor Richard Ross has retired, and SDS has taken over the manufacture and sale of RH Designs products.
+This web site will remain for the moment as a source of reference and technical support.

 Thanks for visiting and we look forward to being of service to you!